galkn/Rename/README.md

 # Rename

+Note plugins are deprecated from Rails 4.
+This plugin will only work for Rails 3 and below.

-Renaming your app in Rails3 is no longer a hassle.
+Renaming your app in Rails 3 is no longer a hassle.
 This plugin allows you to rename your Ruby on Rails 3 app seamlessly with a single command.

 ## Installation